 The writings make use of Asia as an empirical terrain to unsettle Western theories and notions of urban development.
 Various examples of urban policies, practices, and processes are drawn from cities across East and Southeast Asia in particular, aiming to produce critical and evidence-based analyses of the multiple and dynamic urban conditions.
 It is hoped that this site of public writing could invite as many people as possible to proactively reflect upon our “urban age” in question, with Asia as both an analytic unit and method.

 The thematic coverage is broad and interdisciplinary, encompassing all aspects of urban transformation in Asia.
 Critical in its nature, this site will present detailed analyses on themes related to the dynamic urban political economy, such as speculative urbanism, financialisation, cities of spectacle and mega-events, and the state capitalism at large.
 It will also pay full attention to social and spatial aspects of Asian urban change, foregrounding reports on urban/land politics, dispossession, gentrification, and cultural practices, among other issues that could present us the contested daily life in the urban process.

 Posts are all written in plain English, narrating a moment of the urban process in a city (or region) in Asia.
 Together with detailed and authentic observations (evidence), each post also contextualises its observations in existing literature on the urban change in a way that could maintain strong audience awareness.

-Nevertheless, the site would also welcome the submission from the wider audience who have well-argued and evidence-based urban stories to share.
 For further information, and for details on how to submit, please get in touch with the editor.